simplykeerthana/Mosse-Cybersecurity-Internship/README.md

     2. Penetration Testing
-         WRITE A PS SCRIPT THAT ENABLES THE ALWAYSINSTALLELEVATED REGISTRY KEY (Completed: ) WRITE A WEB SHELL IN PHP (Completed: )
-         WRITE A WEB APPLICATION VULNERABLE TO ARBITRARY COMMAND EXECUTION (Completed:yes ) WRITE A PHP APPLICATION WITH AN EXPOSED PHPINFO.PHP PAGE (Completed: yes) GOOGLE HACKING (Completed: yes)
+         WRITE A PS SCRIPT THAT ENABLES THE ALWAYSINSTALLELEVATED REGISTRY KEY (Completed: ) WRITE A WEB SHELL IN PHP (Completed: yes ) WRITE A WEB APPLICATION VULNERABLE TO ARBITRARY COMMAND EXECUTION (Completed:yes ) WRITE A PHP APPLICATION WITH AN EXPOSED PHPINFO.PHP PAGE (Completed: yes) GOOGLE HACKING (Completed: yes)